 Provider Reviews

-1. InterServer – Best Price-Lock Guarantee
+1. InterServer – Best Battle-Tested US-Only Host

 InterServer has been in the hosting business since 1999, making it one of the longest-running providers in this roundup.
 They own and operate their own data centers in Secaucus, New Jersey, and Los Angeles, California, giving them direct control over infrastructure and faster resolution when problems arise.